FAQ Sikh Wedding Traditions and Rituals

 Why should I use the services of a Destination Sikh Priest versus my own relatives?

-Your Indian Sikh Wedding Ceremony Priest knows of the proper set requirements, difficulties and details required in setting up a respectful and timely Gurudwara-like situation at a resort respecting Sikh Wedding rituals and traditiona.
+As your Punjabi Sikh Wedding Priest, we are aware of the proper setup requirements, difficulties and details required for the set up of a respectful Gurudwara-like space.
+Our resort set up respects all Sikh Wedding rituals and traditiona.
 Relatives at a destination are often stuck with communication issues with foreign languages spoken, items don’t arrive on time or crucial items are missing and there can be a long delay before the ceremony even begins.
-Often the resorts have no understanding of the norms and traditions of the Sikh Vivah culture and this can cause great tension and disrespectful situations.
+Often the resorts have no understanding of the norms and traditions of the Sikh culture and this can cause great tension and disrespectful situations.

-Waving of the Chaur during the Sikh Wedding Vivah.
+Waving of the Chaur during the Sikh Wedding Ceremony.

 Since there are only 2 people conduct the entire ceremony.
 When Dr. Singh is not doing any readings in front of the Guru Granth Sahib ji, and singing Kirtan, a member of the family or friend attending the wedding will be chosen and honored to respectfully wave the chaur.
 This guest will sit behind the Guru Granth Sahib ji and wave the Chaur when Dr. Singh is not sitting there.
 This person can be male or female and will not be doing any readings, just waving the chaur.